 - that last piece of chicken that nobody can finish

 - bok choi

 Cut your bacon into chunks and put it into a wok or big frypan on medium heat.
 Let it cook, stirring occasionally, until browned and crispy.

 Scoop the bacon out and keep the drippings in the pan.
 (This is critical!
 It's where all the amazing flavor comes from.)

 Dice your veggies and stir-fry them in the bacon drippings until they're almost done.
 Carrots and celery will take longer; zucchini and mushrooms only need a minute or two.
 Chop up the meat and add it in (bacon too).

 Plop the rice in the wok and stir everything together gently.
-Splash in a bit of soy sauce and take a taste.
-It’s pretty salty, so don’t overdo!
+Splash in a bit of soy sauce and taste.

 You're done!
 Garnish with chopped chives or parsley for a bit of color.